dlt-hub/dlt/docs/website/docs/tutorial/grouping-resources.md

 load_info = pipeline.run(github_source())
 ```

-Next, create a `config.toml` file in the project folder and add the `repo_name` parameter to it:
+Next, create a `.dlt/config.toml` file in the project folder and add the `repo_name` parameter to it:

 ```toml
 [github_with_source_secrets]